-PPM Escalation Rate
+• PPM Escalation Rate

 MTC has programmed Regional PPM amounts based on a letter of understanding from MTC's executive director Steve Heminger to the CMA directors in 2005.
+Regional PPM funds MTC staff and consultant activities to plan, program, and monitor projects.
 The letter based MTC's PPM amount on a base amount of \$500,000 in FY 2005-06 escalated annually thereafter.
-The 2020 RTIP Policies and Procedures memorializes the escalation rate, 3.5%.
 MTC has used a 3.5% escalation factor for calculating the annual funding levels based on the standard escalation rate used since FY 2005-06.
-The 3.5% rate ensures MTC staff will continue to meet the increased requirements in planning, programming, and monitoring.
+New for the 2022 RTIP MTC will revise the Policies and Procedures to reflect a new escalation rate of 2%.
+The new escalation rate will apply to the two new fiscal years and beyond.